orren5/Pi-Somfy/Home Assistant/addon/pi_somfy/DOCS.md

 Setting `rx_gpio_pin` enables listening for physical Somfy RTS remote button presses via a CC1101 receiver module, so a physical remote and the app stay in sync.
-Pairing a physical remote to a shutter is not yet exposed in the web UI — add it manually to
+Pair a physical remote to a shutter from the web UI's "Physical Remotes" section: press a button on the remote, find it listed under "Recently Heard", and assign it to one or more shutters.

-`[PhysicalRemotes]` in `/data/operateShutters.conf` (map the remote's address to a comma-separated list of shutterId(s), same format as the `[Shutters]` section).
+**Before enabling `rx_gpio_pin`, SPI must be enabled on the host**, even though the receiver bit-bangs SPI over ordinary GPIOs rather than using the Pi's dedicated hardware SPI peripheral — confirmed necessary in practice on Home Assistant OS.
+Power down the Pi, read the Micro-SD card on another computer (it mounts as a normal FAT32 `boot`/`bootfs` drive), add `dtparam=spi=on` to the bottom of `config.txt`, then reinsert the card and power the Pi back on.

 ## Web UI